-HOW IS THE EU RELEVANT NOUR NOUR DAILY LIFE?
+HOW IS TI RELEVANT YOUR DAILY LIFE?

 The EU impacts our daily lives in many ways from the food we eat to the products we buy.
-If you have ever wondered what exactly the EU does for you, daily lives in many ways from the food we eat to the products we buy.
 If you have ever wondered what exactly the EU does for you, here are 5 areas in which it is impacting your daily life.
 You will also see that you can take advantage of your EU citizenship!
 Be aware that this is just a fraction of what the EU actually does for you.